 Mormonism: It’s life as God which lies in the future and is given as a reward for a person’s work.

 But it’s not always so easy to see Mormonism’s definition.
-One of the clearer statements is made in the June issue of Ensign.
+One of the clearer statements is made in the June 2016 issue of the Ensign magazine.
 In an article entitled, What Do We Know About Life After Death, the following is stated: “Those who inherit the highest degree of the celestial kingdom will be exalted, which means they will have eternal life, become like our Heavenly Father, and receive all that the Father has.”
 And the next paragraph says: “Those in other kingdoms will be angels, which ‘are ministering servants, to minister for those who are worthy of a far more, and an exceeding, and an eternal weight of glory’ (D&C 132:19-23).”
 (Those who are worthy of a far greater glory are those who receive eternal life.)

 Those two statements clearly show that, in Mormonism, eternal life lies in the future.
 The qualification of those who are worthy point to it being a reward for what they do.
 That it is life as God is not as clearly seen but it’s there.
 Note that those who receive eternal life will “receive all that the Father has.”